TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

 \subsection{Experiment Setup}

-We investigate two open-source LLMs Mistral 7B instruct~\citep{jiang2023mistral} and LLaMA3 8B instruct~\citep{touvron2023llama} on two logical benchmarks (LogiQA, BBH) and two mathematics benchmarks (GSM8K and MATH).
+We investigate two open-source LLMs Mistral 7B instruct~\citep{jiang2023mistral} and LLaMA3 8B instruct~\citep{touvron2023llama} and Qwen 2-7B-Instruct~\citep{bai2023qwen} on two logical benchmarks (LogiQA, BBH) and two mathematics benchmarks (GSM8K and MATH).
 For each LLM, we set up the following baselines: (i) \textbf{Few-shot baseline} with 3 in-context examples.
 We use the few-shot examples provided in ~\citet{suzgun2022challenging} for BBH, and text-based few-shot examples in ~\citet{toshniwal2024openmathinstruct} for GSM8k and MATH since we do not consider the code interpreter in this paper.
 We also manually write few-shot examples for LogiQA, (ii) \textbf{CoT Selection}: Select the best reasoning type by prompting.
-We let the LLM identify the best reasoning type and then apply the selected type to the problem. (iii) \textbf{Zero-shot Mixture of Reasoning (MoR)}: apply all possible reasoning types and use the majority vote to get the final answer~\footnote{For answers with the same votes, we choose the first one in alphabetical order.}.
-The LLM is instructed with the definition and demonstration in Table \ref{tab:definition}. (iv) \textbf{Few-shot MoR}: Similar to the zero-shot MoR except for each reasoning type, 3 few-shot examples are provided in the prompt. (v) \textbf{\method}: use the most effective reasoning type $f^*$.
+We let the LLM identify the best reasoning type and then apply the selected type to the problem. (iii) \textbf{Self-Discover}~\citep{zhou2024SelfDiscoverLarge} generates a task-level reasoning structure by prompting LLMs to select relevant modules from a list of seed modules and adapt the selected module to task-specific descriptions.
+We follow their official implementation~\footnote{https://github.com/kailashsp/SELF-DISCOVER} and use the backbone LLMs to generate one reasoning structure from an exemplar training instance of each task.
+This reasoning structure is then applied to all instances in this task. (iv) \textbf{Zero-shot Mixture of Reasoning (MoR)}: apply all possible reasoning types and use the majority vote to get the final answer~\footnote{For answers with the same votes, we choose the first one in alphabetical order.}.
+The LLM is instructed with the definition and demonstration in Table \ref{tab:definition}. (v) \textbf{Few-shot MoR}: Similar to the zero-shot MoR except for each reasoning type, 3 few-shot examples are provided in the prompt. (vi) \textbf{\method}: use the most effective reasoning type $f^*$.
 The +SC baselines indicate the majority vote over 5 responses.

 The temperature is set to 0.7 for all baselines as suggested by ~\citet{wang2022self}.
 The maximum output length is set to 1000 tokens.
 We use SentenceTransformer\footnote{https://www.sbert.net/}\citep{reimers-gurevych-2019-sentence} to retrieve top-3 similar experiences and the threshold is set to $\delta = 0.5$.
-On logical benchmarks, we compare the response with the ground truth based on the exact match.
-On the mathematics benchmarks, we follow ~\citet{toshniwal2024openmathinstruct} to get the accuracy on mathematics benchmarks.
+We use accuracy as the measurement of task performance.
+The model response is compared with the ground truth based on the exact match for logic problems.
+The script in ~\citet{toshniwal2024openmathinstruct} calculates the mathematical equivalent of mathematics benchmarks.
+The training details are put in Appendix \ref{sec:a_training}.